 To mark the product as patent pending, you can label the product or packaging as:

 - Patent applied for

 A worldwide patent pending does not exist.
 However, the closest analog to a worldwide patent pending is a Patent Cooperation Treaty application, also known as a PCT application.
-More than 150 countries throughout the world has signed the PCT.
-It works in the following way:if an inventor files a PCT application, the inventor can file the same application in any of the PCT member countries at a later date.
-Any country having any significant economy is a part of the PCT except for Taiwan and a few South American countries.
-Hence, the PCT application is an important part of securing worldwide patent pendency.
+Read more about the pros and cons of worldwide patent protection.
+More than 150 countries throughout the world have signed onto the PCT.
+If you file a PCT application, you reserve the right to file a patent application within certain time periods.

 I invite you to contact me with your patent questions at (949) 433-0900.
 Please feel free to forward this article to your friends.
 As an Orange County Patent Attorney, I serve Orange County, Irvine, Los Angeles, San Diego, and surrounding cities.